Low-rank Orthogonal Subspace Intervention for Generalizable Face Forgery Detection: Methodology

 \subsection{Low-rank Orthogonal Removal of Spurious Correlation}

-According to the heuristic analysis of Sec \ref{sec41}, we propose an orthogonal low-rank projection to intervene in the visual space of CLIP.
-Our goal is to enable the model to adaptively and correctly remove the influence of spurious correlation features in the visual representation through training, and utilize the forgery-related features to make classification decisions.
+To address \textit{low-rank spurious bias} phenomenon and effectively block the backdoor path $U \rightarrow Z_s \rightarrow Y$, we propose an orthogonal low-rank projection to intervene in the visual space of CLIP.
+Our goal is to enable the model to adaptively and correctly remove the influence of spurious correlation features $Z_s$ in the visual representation through training, and utilize the forgery-related features $Z_c$ to make classification decisions.

-In order to retain CLIP's rich pre-training knowledge to the maximum extent, we only apply the projection intervention in the middle and deep layers of the CLIP to estimate a spurious correlation subspace $\mathcal{U}$ (see Figure \ref{fig:main}).
+In order to retain CLIP's rich pre-training knowledge to the maximum extent, we only apply the projection intervention in the middle and deep layers of the CLIP to estimate a spurious correlation subspace. (see Fig. \ref{fig:main}).

 Specifically, let $X\in\mathbb{R}^{B\times(1+N_p)\times D}$ denote CLIP tokens in every transformer layer.
 Note that CLIP tokens $X$ comprise visual tokens $X_{vis}\in\mathbb{R}^{B\times N_p\times D}$ and [CLS] token $X_{[CLS]}\in\mathbb{R}^{B\times1\times D}$, denoted as $X=[X_{vis}, X_{[CLS]}]$. $B$ denote batchsize of the training process, $N_p$ denote number of visual tokens and $D$ denote hidden dimension of CLIP tokens.
 Consider all visual tokens as a visual space $X_{vis}\in\mathbb{R}^{N_p\times D}$, which is equivalent to the visual representation $\phi(I)$ that we discussed earlier.
 Intervention at each layer is implemented with a trainable skinny matrix $\mathbf{M}\in\mathbb{R}^{D\times r}$.
 Firstly, we perform $QR$ decomposition on $\mathbf{M}$ to obtain an orthonormal basis $\mathbf{Q}\in\mathbb{R}^{D\times r}, r \ll D$: